 The Department of Pediatrics at the Icahn School of Medicine at Mount Sinai has a long and distinguished tradition of excellence in clinical, translational, and basic research.
 Our research aims to better understand, treat, and prevent childhood diseases.
-Our department is well-funded––both federally and non-federally.
-We rank among the top 15 highest-funded pediatrics departments within a U.S. medical school, as determined by the Blue Ridge Institute for Medical Research.
+Our Department is well-funded––both federally and non-federally.
+Our research portfolio continues to demonstrate in our extramural funding portfolio that exceeds $23 million.

 - Molecular genetics of congenital heart disease

 - Molecular physiology and regulation of ion transport in developing kidneys